 - Pay on time and follow their purchase order system to keep costs down.

-- If anything changes letting your suppliers know in plenty of time means they can to adapt to meet the new situation.
+- If anything changes let your suppliers know in plenty of time to ensure they can adapt to meet the new situation.

 - Ask about their plans for development or expansion to make sure they can continue to supply what you need.